 EXCLUSIVE EXCERPT FOR BOOK ONE IN THE SEASONS SERIES: WINTER (JAX & SKY) 

 I wish she never said it at all.

 I nodded my head at her and turned away.
 Looking into her eyes was making things worse.
 I needed this over, quick.
 She was burying herself under my skin.
 Thoughts of her were clouding my mind.
 And my fucking judgement.
-Before I knew it she’d be taking over my heart.
-And last time that happened I barely got it back.
+And the last time that happened I barely got my soul back from the depths of Hell.
 It’s never been the same.